Calila e Dimna: Summary

-The mouse used to reside in the house of a pious man and he would scavenge the food of the man when he would leave the house.
+The mouse used to reside in the house of a pious man, and he would scavenge the food of the man when he would leave the house.
 One day, the man had a guest, who he asked to get rid of the mouse.
 The guest dug a hole trying to find the mouse but found a case full of a hundred dinars (gold coins).
 The guest took the dinars (gold coins) and told the pious man that the coins allowed the mice to scavenge and so the guest and the man split the money between themselves.
-Meanwhile, the other mice approached the mouse for their normal supply of food, but he didn't have any, so they shunned him and left him alone.
+Meanwhile, the other mice approached the mouse for their normal supply of food, but he did not have any, so they shunned him and left him alone.
 The pious man went to sleep and put the money near his head.
 The mouse intended on taking the money while the man slept, so as to make friends again, but every time he tried, he failed and was hit.
 So he left the house and lived in the open, where he became friends with the pigeons.